 Application programs for non-HTTP requests can use certain elements of the EXEC CICS WEB programming interface.
-They may also be non-Web-aware applications, and produce output that is encoded by a converter program.
+They can also be non-web-aware applications and produce output that is encoded by a converter program.

 A pseudoconversational programming model is not suitable for non-HTTP requests.
-Applications should be designed to receive a single request and provide a single response.
+Design your applications to receive a single request and provide a single response.